swanson/no-extra-points/_posts/2019-02-13-rb-platoon-report-week-01.md

 **Bellcow: Trent Richardson**

 Oh boy.
-Trent Richardson established himself as the AAFs most heavily used RB and definite bell cow.
+Trent Richardson established himself as the AAF's most heavily used RB and a definite bell cow.
 The two TDs and 2pt conversion speak for themselves, but what is more impressive is the fact that he had 9 red zone snaps and 7 touches.
 The Iron looked his way often at the goal line, giving Richardson five GL/2pt snaps and all five were touches.

 Usually, Richardson’s name isn’t synonymous with “pass-catcher” but he ran 17 routes and brought in a screen pass where he made a few defenders miss.
 The 17 routes ran should lead to a few more catches and an even better baseline for this elite RB1.

 **3rd Down Back: LaDarius Perkins**

 LaDarius Perkins is the clear-cut third-down back -- catching 6 passes on 8 targets.
 Perkins ran a whooping 16 routes on only 23 snaps.
 He had 5 touches on third downs (more than Richardson) and he even got some work in the red zone.
-While he did not provide much yardage through the air and probably won’t score TDs with Richardson there, Perkins holds RB2 value as one of the AAF’s premiere pass catching backs, especially in PPR scoring formats.
+While he did not gain much yardage through the air and probably won’t score TDs with Richardson there, Perkins holds RB2 value as one of the AAF’s premiere pass catching backs, especially in PPR scoring formats.

 <div>
   <h3 class="team-header sa-header">San Antonio Commanders</h3>